Xuxa em O Mistério de Feiurinha: Critical response

 Ana Martinelli of R7, describes the film as full of "cliches, obvious dialogues and repetitions" and says that "a poor resource was no longer enough, the princesses are no longer in their prime. justification for the writer to live on a ship is some sponsor's requirement.
 Author of the book O Fantástico Mistério de Feiurinha, that was adapted for the cinema by Xuxa, the writer Pedro Bandeira affirmed to the newspaper Folha de S.Paulo that Sasha - hots daughter who lives the title role in the film - has no talent at all."
 Following publication, Bandeira denied the claim, claiming that the publication was distorted.

 Box office

-The Ministry of Culture released the production company Conspiração Filmes to raise until the end of the year 6.4 million reais in resources via Law Rouanet to O Mistério de Feiurinha.
-The final budget of the film was 1.5 million reais and grossed a total gross of 4 million reais.
+The Ministry of Culture released the production company Conspiração Filmes to raise until the end of the year R$6.4 million in resources via Law Rouanet to O Mistério de Feiurinha.
+The final budget of the film was 1.5 million reais and grossed a total gross of R$ 4 million.
 The film was the seventh mai seen in Brazil in 2010.